-The pump station itself and MH-2 are located outside the EC and outside the floodplain and are not the subject of this EMP (not subject to CHS oversight).
-They will be constructed using similar means; however, soil and water generated during construction of and working within the separate Pump Station wet well/MH-2 secant wall will not be under CHS oversight.
-As a condition of the 20-CP Permits, water generated from the PS/MH-2 area (outside the EMP) will be containerized, tested and disposed off-site in the same manner as water generated from MH-3 (under this EMP).
+The pump station itself and MH-2 are located outside the EC and outside the floodplain and are not the subject of this EMP.
+They will be constructed using similar means; but soil and water generated during construction of and working within the separate Pump Station wet well/MH-2 secant wall will not be managed under CHS oversight.
+As a condition of the 20-CP Permits, water generated from the PS/MH-2 area (outside the EMP) will be containerized, tested and disposed off-Site in the same manner as water generated from MH-3 (under this EMP).

-The EMP boundary will be staked/flagged in the field with temporary/construction fence along the east side to ensure that workers/equipment performing PS/MH-3 work not subject to this EMP do not cross into the EMP area prior to approval of this EMP, and so that after approval of this EMP it remains clear to workers when they enter the EMP area.
+During construction, the EMP boundary will be staked/flagged in the field with temporary/construction fence along the east side to ensure that workers/equipment performing PS/MH-3 work are aware of where the EMP must be followed.